ddenis73/danalyzer-docs/docs/matlab-environment.md

 1. **.m:** These are MATLAB script files that contain code
 2. **.mat:** These are MATLAB-readable datafiles that can be interacted with using the *save* and *load* commands.
 Of course these are not the only files MATLAB can read.
 We will talk more about importing/exporting different file types later one
 3. **.fig:** These are MATLAB-readable figures.
 4. **.mex:** You will probably not interact much with MEX files.
-Essentially there are compiled code used to make things run faster.
+These are compiled code used to make things run faster.

 ## Keyboard shortcuts